dondi/GRNsight/database/schema/README.md

 5. `gene_regulatory_network` (this is the old schema for the gene regulatory network database before 2025 - this namepsace can be empty because we no longer load data into this namespace)
 6. `protein_protein_interactions` (this is the old schema for the protein protein interactions database before 2025 - this namepsace can be empty because we no longer load data into this namespace)

-The scripts already contain the command to create the schema for you.
+The scripts already contain the commands to create the schemas for you.
 Each schema requires a set of table definitions.
 You can add these by running the following commands, each corresponding to an SQL file that defines the structure for each schema.

 First, outside of postgres, navigate to the `schema` folder in your local copy of the GRNsight repository:
 ```